Unkiss Me

 "Unkiss Me" is a song by American pop rock band Maroon 5.
 It is featured as the fourth track on band's fifth studio album, V (2014).
 Despite the song's popularity, it has never been performed live by the band.

 Composition

 "Unkiss Me" starts off with a trap beat, which dissipates during the chorus in favor of a synth instrumental section.
 The entire song is more mid-tempo, along with the next track, "Sugar".

 Lyrically, "Unkiss Me" is about a failed relationship, which Levine struggles to overcome.
 The song features Levine using his lower register in his voice more so than in other songs.

 Reception

 "Unkiss Me" had a mostly positive reaction from critics, with some saying it was the best track on the album, although there were some more negative reviews.
 Brad Wete from Billboard nominated the song to be released as a single.
 It was noted as an album highlight by Jimmy Donnellin from Cultured Vultures.
-The song has been compared to Boys II Men.
+The song has been compared to Boyz II Men.